James Fitzgerald (New Zealand cricketer)

 James Fitzgerald (20 March 1862 – 24 June 1943) was a New Zealand cricketer and physician.

 He was one of the twins born at Pigeon Bay on Banks Peninsula in 1862; his father was the educationalist William Fitzgerald.
-He played two first-class matches for Otago between 1883 and 1885.
+He played two first-class matches for Otago, one in each of the 1883–84 and 1884–85 seasons.
 Fitzgerald was a physician and was the oldest one practising in New Zealand at the time of his death.
 He was a member of the Otago University Council.
 He died on 24 June 1943 in Dunedin.